foomprep/toolla/README.md

 chat("I'm George")
 chat("What's my name?")
 ```
 By default, `chat` does not print the text response of the model.
 Set `print_output` to change.
 The `Chat` class keeps a stateful history of the chat up to the context length.
+You can access it at any time as object variable `messages`
 ```
 print(chat.messages)
 ```